The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 How does the Saatva Classic rate online?

-Online is where Saatva mattresses are most buzzed-about.
-Directly on Saatva's site's the Classic mattress pulls in a near perfect 4.9 out of 5 stars across over 2,000 reviews.
-The top reviews praise the quality materials for the value, customer service interactions, and of course, better sleep and chronic pain relief while the most critical complaints are that the soft is not soft enough while the firm was too firm, which can be subjective.
+On Saatva's site', the Classic mattress pulls in a near perfect 4.8 out of 5 stars across more than 3,000 reviews.
+The top reviews praise the quality materials for the value, customer service interactions, and of course, better sleep and chronic pain relief.
+The most critical complaints are that the soft is not soft enough while the firm was too firm, which can be subjective.

-How does the Saatva Classic compare to other Saatva mattresses?
+How does the Saatva Classic compare to other mattresses?

-Saatva offers a number of mattresses in its lineup to suit a number of preferences across a number of innerspring, latex, memory foam, and even adjustable models.
+Saatva offers a number of mattresses in its lineup, with a number of innerspring, latex, memory foam, and even adjustable models.

 Despite using eco-friendly materials, the Saatva Classic can not be considered an organic mattress because it incorporates memory foam, despite being a primarily innerspring design.